How to free up space from pacman's unused files

 where:

-• -Q or --query queries the packages database
+queries the packages database-t

-• -d or --deps restricts output to packages installed as dependencies
+restricts output to packages installed as dependencies-q

-• -q or --quiet shows package names only
+shows package names only

 By typing the command above, you can see which unused packages are still installed in your system.
-To remove them, you can plug the output of the command above onto pacman’s command to remove packages, like this:

 sudo pacman -Rs $(pacman -Qtdq)

-The -s or --recursive tells pacman to remove the specified package (or packages) and all of their dependencies, provided that they are not required by other packages and were not explicitly installed by the user.
+to remove the specified package (or packages) and all of their dependencies, provided that they are not required by other packages and were not explicitly installed by the user.